VilleKrumlinde/zgameeditor/Docs/BuiltinFunctions.md

 @dtn @anchor touchGetX float @bf{touchGetX} (int id)
 @dd Android only.
 Returns position X of touch identified by _id_.

-_Remark: ZApplication.MousePosition.X is on Android identical with touchGetX(0)._
+@note ZApplication.MousePosition.X is on Android identical with touchGetX(0).

 @dtn @anchor touchGetY float @bf{touchGetY} (int id)
 @dd Android only.
 Returns position Y of touch identified by _id_.

-_Remark: ZApplication.MousePosition.Y is on Android identical with touchGetY(0)._
+@note ZApplication.MousePosition.Y is on Android identical with touchGetY(0).

 @dtn void @bf{centerMouse} ()
 @dd Centers the mouse cursor to middle of viewport.